-If a record already exists with the same Keys, dates and times, the value is updated,
+If a record already exists with the same Keys, dates and times, the value is updated, otherwise a new record is created.

 Bugs

 Encoding dates as a Julian number with the time as the fractional component can lead to issues when subtracting dates, as the result represents the number of days, hours, minutes and seconds between the two dates.
 If you need to find the number of days between two dates, it is necessary to clear the time component before applying the subtraction: